Skip to main content

 Jim Rawlins Associate Vice Chancellor, Enrollment Management

-Cheryl Ross Associate Vice Chancellor, Controller, Business Financial Systems
+Cheryl Ross Associate Vice Chancellor/Controller, Business Financial Systems

-Alysson Satterlund Vice Chancellor of Student Affairs
+Alysson Satterlund Vice Chancellor, Student Affairs and Campus Life

 Brett Stalbaum Committee on Academic Information Technology